The Road Not Taken!

 (As I would like to call this summer internship)

-A systematic schedule for the internship was neither made by him nor by us in the beginning.
-Although, an order was there throughout this period, as if it was a planned one.
-He gave us choices and options and we finalized upon a work plan to follow, though most of the things were clueless.
-We could not find any conservation projects running in the office at that time.
-The major conservation related projects that were about to start, include a Methodist Church which was to be modified for the Centenary celebrations next year, a detailed condition assessment and manual preparation for 88 temples in Thanjavur and Urban Conservation in Alappuzha, the scale of which are in ascending order.
+A systematic schedule for the internship was neither made by him nor us in the beginning.
+Although, an order was there throughout this period as if it was a planned one.
+He gave us choices and options and we finalized upon a work plan to follow, though we were clueless about many things.
+At that time, we were not able to find any conservation projects running in the office.
+The major conservation-related projects that were about to start, included a Methodist Church which was to be modified for the Centenary celebrations next year, a detailed condition assessment and manual preparation for 88 temples in Thanjavur and an Urban Conservation in Alappuzha, the scale of which are in ascending order.

-The first site visit and the condition assessment of the church were assessed in a discussion.
-We missed out many relevant defects and could not observe properly.
+The first site visit and the condition assessment of the methodist church were assessed in a discussion.
+We had missed out on many relevant defects and were not able to observe properly.
 Here we identified the huge gap between theory and practice.
-Another visit to the church, assisted by him, after the Thanjavur study, helped us observe and analyse the defects in the church in a better way and gave clues of their reasons and relations between them.
-The main problems there were the rising dampness, additions done in cement and the construction of an auditorium abutting the church.
-(The presentation given by a B.Arch. intern on Churches, gave a first-hand information about the design of various churches).
+Another visit to the church, assisted by Benny sir, after the Thanjavur study, helped us observe and analyse the defects in the church in a better way and also gave clues of the reasons and relations between them.
+The main problems were the rising dampness, additions done in cement and the construction of an auditorium abutting the church.
+The presentation, given by a B.Arch. intern on Churches gave first-hand information about the design of various churches.

 Thanjavur Temples Site Survey

 Extensive research and presentation were done prior to the 10 days long site study.
 The objectives of the study were to do a detailed condition assessment and a manual stating the dos and don’ts of conserving the 88 temples under the Palace Devasthanam.
 The building level analysis done for the church helped this study as well.
 Six of us were split into two groups.
 Two from each group had cameras and the other filled out the inventories.
 The areas of the first temple we saw till noon on the very first day, were again covered with Dr Benny Kuriakose in the evening.